 People with relatively simple financial lives, such as young people without children or significant debt, may only require assistance with retirement planning.

 People with complex financial needs may require additional assistance.
-They may be attempting to establish college funds for their children or to pay off all the loans and resolving tax issues.
+They may be attempting to establish college funds for their children or to pay off all the loans and resolve tax issues.

 Not all types of investment advisors provide the same set of services, determine which services you require and use that information to narrow down your search.